CESSProject/doc-v2/ref/storage/README.md

 Through virtualization and cloud orchestration technologies, CESS abstracts heterogeneous resources into a unified global data lake that supports massive-scale distributed data storage.
 Nodes interconnect via the CESS protocol suite, forming a cohesive peer-to-peer (P2P) topology optimized for high-throughput, low-latency operations across geographies.
 This architecture is designed to sustain storage capacities at the 100 PB scale and beyond, delivering enterprise-grade performance in a decentralized manner.

+## Data Sharding, Redundancy, and Recovery (PoDR²)

+Data uploaded to the CESS Network undergoes client-side encryption followed by fragmentation (sharding).
+Each encrypted shard is then randomly distributed to multiple miner nodes across the network to achieve redundancy and fault tolerance.

+The Proof of Data Reduplication and Recovery (PoDR²) mechanism, a core innovation of CESS, ensures that all storage miners maintain the correct number of data replicas as defined by system parameters or user preferences.
+The default replication factor is three, though users may configure additional redundancy for mission-critical datasets.
+Extra replicas require corresponding CESS token payments as compensation to storage providers.

+PoDR² employs a homomorphic signature verification scheme to provide cryptographic proof of retrievability without exposing underlying data.
+This ensures that storage miners cannot falsify or omit replicas, thereby maintaining data integrity and availability under distributed conditions.
+Even in the event of partial node failures or regional network disruptions, the recovery protocol guarantees the continuity and completeness of user data.

 <!--
 - [Identification](identification.md)